jsawalha/nfl-pp-scraper/README.md

 ```
 git clone https://github.com/jsawalha/nfl-pp-scraper.git
 ```
-OPTIONAL: You can make a new conda environment before installing the following packcages Download the requisite libraries for this repo
+OPTIONAL: You can make a new conda environment before installing the following packages.
+Download the requisite libraries for this repo
 ```
 pip install .